History of the Quarry

-Now proudly managed by the Town of Cambidge, the Quarry Amphitheatre is one of Perth's most unique public venues and loved outdoor venues.
+The Quarry Amphitheatre is one of Perth's most unique and spectacular outdoor performance venues.